It will take all of us.

 Be a part of this moment in London’s history

-Donations will go directly to building this transformative solution for our community, to changing the lives of hundreds of marginalized Londoners, and addressing the impacts of this crisis that are felt by so many people – from the agencies who have been in this fight for decades to the businesses and organizations who have put up their hands to contribute to strengthening our community’s collective social and economic health.
+Your donation will go directly to building this transformative solution to change the lives of hundreds of marginalized Londoners, and address the impacts of this crisis that are felt by so many – from the agencies who have been in this fight for decades to the businesses and organizations that drive our local economy.

 Plus, you’ll send a message directly to other levels of government that London leaders are stepping up and it’s time for them to join us in the most important fight we’ve ever faced.

-The Health & Homelessness Fund for Change is administered by London Community Foundation, powered by the generosity of London’s business and community leaders and enabled by an historic gift by a London family who wishes to remain anonymous but whom has pledged $25 million to seed the fund, with an additional $5 million in matching dollars to encourage others to join this legacy fight.
+The Health & Homelessness Fund for Change is administered by London Community Foundation, powered by the generosity of London’s business and community leaders and enabled by a transformative gift by a London family who wishes to remain anonymous but whom has pledged $25 million to seed the fund, with an additional $5 million in matching dollars to encourage others to join this legacy fight.

-Learn more by contacting our lead volunteer, Marcus Plowright at marcus@ateamlondon.ca.
+Learn more by contacting the Fund for Change Team at info@fundforchange.ca.

-To discuss the details of your major gift, contact Diane Silva at dsilva@lcf.on.ca.
+To discuss a gift to the fund, please contact Diane Silva at dsilva@lcf.on.ca.

 Land Acknowledgement